What is Enamel Hypoplasia?

 What Causes Enamel Hypoplasia?

-Dental fluorosis, or the condition that occurs to young children aged eight and younger who ingest too much fluoride is another likely cause of enamel hypoplasia.2 Although fluoride is a mineral that is beneficial to strengthening the enamel, fluoride ingestion can cause enamel hypoplasia as well.3 If you are a parent to a young child, be sure to avoid having your child ingest fluoride when they brush their teeth.2
+Dental fluorosis, or the condition that occurs when you ingest too much fluoride, is another likely cause of enamel hypoplasia.2 Although fluoride is a mineral that is beneficial for strengthening the enamel, fluoride ingestion may cause enamel hypoplasia as well.3

 Enamel hypoplasia can be treated with a tooth colored composite resin, veneers, or a crown.6 Resin treatments work to improve the appearance of teeth that are affected by enamel hypoplasia and help improve the function of the teeth.6 The process of applying resin is simple, but should only be done by a dental professional.6 Talk to your dentist to find out more about treatment options for your teeth.